-The Board of Directors has provided its consideration, awareness, and approval of this Policy as of April 19, 2023.
+The Board of Directors provided its consideration, awareness, and approval of this Policy on April 19, 2023 and as amended on October 24, 2023.
 Future revisions to this Policy shall be presented to the Board in the same manner.

 Policy Title Supersedes Page Number MBTA Service and Fare Change Equity Policy Disparate Impact/Disproportionate Burden (DI/DB) Policy of January 17, 2017 5 of 5